OctoPrint/OctoPrint/docs/plugins/hooks.rst

 .. py:function:: gcode_received_hook(comm_instance, line, *args, **kwargs)

    Get the returned lines sent by the printer.
 Handlers should return the received line or in any case, the modified version of it.
-If the the handler returns None, processing will be aborted and the communication layer will get an empty string as the received line.
+If the handler returns None, processing will be aborted and the communication layer will get an empty string as the received line.
 Note that Python functions will also automatically return ``None`` if an empty ``return`` statement is used or just nothing is returned explicitly from the handler.